FAQs (About Naturopathic Medicine)

 How is an ND different from an MD?

 N.D.’s and M.D.’s have very similar training in several areas, such as basic medical sciences and diagnostics.
 The major differences are in areas of philosophy, and in treatment methods.
-Most M.D.’s use prescription pharmaceuticals and surgery as their main treatment choices, while N.D.’s use therapies such as nutrition, botanical medicine, acupuncture and traditional Asian medicine, homeopathy, physical medicine and lifestyle counseling.
+Most M.D.’s use prescription pharmaceuticals and surgery as their main treatment choices, while N.D.’s use therapies such as nutrition, botanical medicine, acupuncture and traditional Asian medicine, homeopathy, physical medicine and lifestyle counselling.

 M.D.’s quick access to diagnostic imaging and other equipment, as well as surgical skill makes them particularly adept at treating emergency and acute conditions.
 However, the fact that OHIP covers visits to an M.D. also means that the time they have to spend with each patient is often extremely limited.